Started on March 13, 2018 at 7:00 PM

 At this point in time I was reading up on the regs regarding Pre 65 (as I am wanting to build the bike with a long term view that if I ever wanted to have a go at a national event, the bike was eligable).
 The phrase "must be in keeping with the original sillouete" seemes to be the main piece of guidance.
 I found this quite vague as I assume this lend's it open to people making complete frames out of lighterweight tubing?

 A number of names cropped up and Andy Morgan regulary surfaced up as being highly recommended.
-Also at this point I was starting to learn about some of the different main frame names (geometry etc) and after a chat with Andy Morgan who builds frames based on a Rob Homer bike which Whitton bought the jig for I was happy to commision the frame from him.
+Also at this point I was starting to learn about some of the different main frame names (geometry etc) and after a chat with Andy Morgan who builds frames based on a Rob Homer bike, I was happy to commision the frame from him.
 Andy has been excellant, helping me understand the basis of the build and sourcing the original front loop for me.
 From this, he creates a custom subframe, swing arm, bash plate and other incidentals to create the basis of a strong centre to the bike.

 At this point I have budgeted in some additions to the frame such as a side stand, footrests, chain tensioner and a final powder coat but am looking forward to picking up my frame from Andy once he gives me the nod.